Promo/just-carousel/readme.md

 * Doesn't react on mouse events.
 * You need to take care that all slides were the same height.

 Thus, this carousel will suit you, if you just need a lightweight, simple, 1-item-on-screen touch-carousel.

+Need something more?
+Try [Swiper](https://github.com/nolimits4web/Swiper).

 ## Install